Guo Meimei (Internet celebrity): Incidents

-Relationship with the Red Cross Society of China
+Weibo verification

 Guo Meimei was originally verified as an actress on Sina Weibo.
 Later she filed an application to change her title to the general manager of Red Cross Commerce, which Sina Weibo didn't check carefully, according to Weibo's statement.
-Her display of pictures showing a lavish lifestyle, driving a Mercedes, and owning a big mansion drew skepticism from people who questioned if her wealth came from the Red Cross Society of China and if the charity had misused its donations from the public.
+Her display of pictures showing a lavish lifestyle, driving a Mercedes, and owning a big mansion drew scepticism from people who questioned if her wealth came from the Red Cross Society of China and if the charity had misused its donations from the public.

-Guo said Wang told her about his planned investment in a company related to the Red Cross Society of China and he could get her a manager's position there.
+Guo said Wang Jun, a real estate developer from Shenzhen and her then boyfriend, told her about his planned investment in a company related to the Red Cross Society of China and he could get her a manager's position there.
 After her status was questioned by netizens, Wang supposedly withdrew his investment from China Red Cross Bo'an Asset Management Co.
 Guo apologized for the incident and said she had never spent any money from the Red Cross Society of China.
 She also responded on her microblog saying she had no relationship with the Red Cross.
 She also stated that she wasn't the daughter of the organization's president or the granddaughter of Guo Moruo, a late Chinese scholar.